vladyslavKrishtopov/redis-clone/README.md

 C/C++ provide the low-level control required for high-performance software.
 The code in this project is primarily plain C with minimal, optional C++ features so it stays readable even if you’re new to these languages.
 Higher-level languages (Go, Python, JavaScript) can teach parts of the stack but often hide the low-level details this project aims to surface.

-## Who should do this

-- Students and engineers seeking a substantive systems project
-- Candidates preparing for systems-level interviews
-- Curious developers who want to understand how infrastructure works under the hood

 ## Benefits

 - Stronger systems and debugging skills
 - Better design decisions for performance-critical code
 - A concrete portfolio project demonstrating low-level engineering ability

-## Getting started

-1. Explore the repository lessons and source files to follow a step-by-step implementation.
-2. Read the code and run examples (if present) to see data structures and networking in action.

-If you’d like, I can add an explicit quick-start section with build and run commands once the repository contains the implementation files.

-## Recommended prerequisites

-- Basic familiarity with C/C++ and compiling C projects
-- Comfort reading C-style code and simple Makefiles or build scripts
-- Sockets/networking knowledge is helpful but not strictly required — the lessons will walk through networking basics

-## Next steps

-- Read the lessons and walkthroughs included in this repo.
-- Start with the simplest components (a single-threaded server and an in-memory map), then move to richer data structures and concurrency.

-## Contributing

-Contributions are welcome.
-Small, focused pull requests (fixes, documentation, small implementations) are easiest to review.
-If you want to work on a larger piece, open an issue first to discuss the design.

 ---